 Bonuses & Promotions

-There will be an even lesser amount of high-impact news scheduled this week, compared to last week which was relatively light.
+There will be a greater amount of high-impact news scheduled this week, compared to last week.